demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

 ### trustwave-seg-list-quarantine-folders
 ***
-Get a list of folders
+Get a list of folders.

 #### Base Command